Laser Engraving Guide

 K-Vision Camera Registration

-The k-vision package is a fully integrated hardware and software solution that allows for accurate cutting of printed materials.
+The k-vision package is a fully integrated hardware and software solution that allows for accurate cutting of preprinted materials.
 This process starts with a nozzle-mounted camera which automatically measures the dimensions between registration marks on printed materials.

 The system then uses these measurements and the registration marks of the original cutting file to compensate for distortion and rotation.
 The slight adjustments that k-vision makes to the cutting file results in a perfectly matched cutout in the material being processed.
 The entire camera system can be easily removed and stored in a protective box when not in use.

-Wheel And Pope Rotary
+Wheel And Pipe Rotary

 A z-axis rotary attachment outfits a laser system with the capability to process pipes, rods and other cylindrical items.
 Without a rotary attachment, laser engraving can only be done on relatively flat surfaces, but with the attachment, an entire world of possibilities opens up.